Margarida-Henriques/FNAC-Redesign/README.md

-# FNAC Website Redesign (MERN Stack) 🚧 Work in Progress
+# FNAC Website Redesign
+🚧 Work in Progress

 The **FNAC Website Redesign** aims to completely transform and modernize the FNAC website, focusing on improving the design.